ddobrinskiy/hass_py/README.md

 ## How to develop locally

-run `make prepare_dev_env` to install the dev dependencies and run the tests
+run `make prepare_dev_env` to install the dev dependencies, pre-commit hooks, run the tests